mui/material-ui/docs/pages/blog/mui-x-v7.md

 Throughout this year, we'll invest in making MUI X components **design agnostic**.
 The components will still ship using Material UI as the default, but we're striving to ensure that they seamlessly integrate with any design system.
 The result is advanced components offering extreme flexibility and customization options, enabling a broader range of application styles without compromising the high-quality use cases and workflows that MUI X is known for.".

-Additionally, the following are the deliveries we're planning for the next few months.
+Additionally, the following are the deliveries planned for the next few months.

 ### Data Grid